ADP HRIS: Features, Benefits & Implementation Guide 2025

 What Does an HRIS Do?

-At its core, an HRIS automates and streamlines HR workflows.
-The key functions of an HRIS include collecting, storing, and managing employee data.
+An HRIS automates and streamlines HR workflows by collecting, storing, and managing employee data.
 Instead of calculating payroll or vacation accruals by hand, the system does it automatically.
-A good HRIS saves HR teams a significant amount of time and effort, allowing them to shift focus from tedious paperwork to more strategic work.
+A good HRIS saves HR teams significant time and effort, allowing them to shift focus from tedious paperwork to more strategic work.
 This drive for efficiency is a top reason for adoption, with over 25% of companies citing the need to add more capabilities as their primary motivation for getting an HRIS.

 Modern HRIS platforms are modular, allowing you to choose the functionality you need.
 Here are some of the most common features.